 Class-time distractions: Do not text, surf the internet, check Facebook, email, etc. during class time as this distracts both you and students seated around you.
 Please turn off the volume on your cell phones when in class unless you have a reason that you might need to keep the volume on (child- or elder-care emergencies, etc.).

 Meeting time and location:

-Days: Tuesday and Thursday Place: SZB 432
+Tuesday and Thursday Days: Time: 2pm - 3:30pm

-Time: 8am - 9:30am

-Note: Yes, 8am is early but class will start promptly at 8am.
-Please do not arrive late as that is disruptive to those of us who have arrived on time.
+Place: SZB 432 Note: Please do not arrive late as that is disruptive to those of us who have arrived on time.

 Instructor: